mixu/gluejs/readme.md

 # gluejs

-Build CommonJS modules for the browser via a chainable API.
+Package Node/CommonJS modules for the browser

 New and improved gluejs v2.